Skiascope, Germany, before 1925

 - Object Number:

-- case, leather, covered, case, velvet, case, wood, instrument, ebony, instrument, glass, instrument, metal
+- case, leather, covered, case, velvet, case, wood, instrument, ebony, instrument, glass and instrument, metal

 Cite this page